-Election of New Board of Directors and Appointment of Grant Sawiak as Executive Chair
+Election of New Board of Directors

 On September 26, 2023, at the Company's 2023 Annual General Meeting ("AGM"), shareholders elected six new Directors to the Company's Board: Grant Sawiak, Braam Jonker, John Theobald, Maryantonett Flumian, Adam Manna, and Jim Steel, as well as incumbent Director Dave Moore.
 Following the meeting, Mr. Moore tendered his resignation from the Board, and on September 28, 2023, tendered his resignation as Interim President and CEO.
 Following Mr. Moore's resignation, the Company announced Mr. Sawiak's appointment as Executive Chair.
+Mr. Sawiak tendered his resignation as Executive Chair and resigned from the Board effective April 3, 2024.
+On April 25, 2024, the Company announced the appointment of Maryantonett Flumian as Chair of the Company's Board of Directors.